MkUnion and state machines in Go

 // ...

-You can notice few patterns in this snippet:
+You can notice a few patterns in this snippet:

 Dependency

-interface help us to keep, well dependencies - well defined, which helps greatly in testability and readability of the code.- Use of generated function
+interface helps us to keep dependencies well-defined, which greatly helps in testability and readability of the code. - The use of the generated function

 MatchCommandR2

 to exhaustively match all commands.
-This is powerful, when new command is added, you can be sure that you will get compile time error, if you don't handle it. - Validation of commands in done in transition function.
-Current implementation is simple, but you can use go-validate to make it more robust, or refactor code and introduce domain helper functions or methods to the types.
+This is powerful; when a new command is added, you can be sure that you will get a compile-time error if you don't handle it. - Validation of commands is done in the transition function.
+The current implementation is simple, but you can use go-validate to make it more robust, or refactor the code and introduce domain helper functions or methods to the types.

-- Each command check state to which is being applied using
+- Each command checks the state to which it is being applied using a

 switch

-statement, it ignore states that it does not care about.
-Which means as implementation you have to focus only on small bit of the picture, and not worry about rest of the states.
-This is also example where non-exhaustive use ofswitch
+statement; it ignores states that it doesn't care about.
+This means as an implementer, you have to focus only on a small part of the picture and not worry about the rest of the states.
+This is also an example where non-exhaustive use of theswitch

 statement is welcome.

 Simple, isn't it?
-Simplicity also comes from fact that we don't have to worry about marshalling/unmarshalling data, working with database, those are things that will be done in other parts of the application, keeping this part clean and focused on business logic.
+Simplicity also comes from the fact that we don't have to worry about marshalling/unmarshalling data or working with the database; those are things that will be done in other parts of the application, keeping this part clean and focused on business logic.

 type CommandVisitor interface {